jumb0t/pypassgen/README.md

-# Running CryptoPasswordGenerator on Android with Termux
+# Running PyPassGen on Android with Termux

-This guide demonstrates how to install and run the CryptoPasswordGenerator Python library on an Android device using Termux.
-CryptoPasswordGenerator allows you to generate secure passwords from mnemonic phrases using BIP39 seed derivation and PBKDF2-HMAC-SHA512 key derivation.
+This guide demonstrates how to install and run the PyPassGen Python library on an Android device using Termux.
+PyPassGen allows you to generate secure passwords from mnemonic phrases using BIP39 seed derivation and PBKDF2-HMAC-SHA512 key derivation.

 ## Prerequisites